aws-samples/amazon-mq-workshop/labs/lab-cleanup.md

 # Workshop Cleanup

-Before we finish this workshop, let's delete all resources we have created during this lab, so that no further costs are incurred.
+Before we finish this workshop, let's delete all resources we have created so that no further costs are incurred.

 1\.
 Navigate to the [Amazon MQ console](https://console.aws.amazon.com/amazon-mq).